yiwenwang-ms/microsoft-graph-docs/concepts/consistencylevels-concept.md

 1. The change is written to the primary replica A.0.
 2. The change is replicated to a secondary replica to which the logical session's reads were issued, that is, A.1.
 3. The change is replicated to other secondary replicas located across different geographies.
-+ In addition, an index that Microsoft Graph uses to fulfill query requests is updated.
+4. An index that Microsoft Graph uses to fulfill query requests is updated.

 When the data is available across all replicas, this is a state of mutual data consistency.